Each SPF record begins with a version number; the current SPF version with "v=spf1".

-It follows any number of expressions, which are evaluated in the order from front to back.
-Most terms are so-called directivesthat define the sender's authorization, and consist of an optional qualifier and a so-called mechanism that yields either a hit or no hit for a given situation (IP address).
-The first mechanism that represents a hit determines the result of the entire valuation of the SPF record.
+An unlimited number of expressions follow, which are evaluated in the order from front to back.
+Most of the expressions are so-called directives, which define the authorization of the sender, and consist of an optional qualifier and a so-called mechanism, which results in either a hit or no hit for a given situation (IP address).
+The first mechanism, which represents a hit, determines the result of the entire evaluation of the SPF record..

 this is the standard, i.e. if no qualifier is specified, + is assumed